n8maninger/sia-host-errors/README.md

 ## provided signature is invalid
 This occurs when a renter submits an update to the registry entry with an invalid signature, indicating someone is trying to update the entry using the wrong key.

+# Renter/Host Communication Issues
+These are purely informational and occur during communication with renters.

+## challenge signature is invalid
+Occurs when the renter fails to prove that they own the contract they are trying to update.

+## bad signature from renter: invalid signature
+Occurs when the renter fails to prove that they own the contract they are trying to update.

+## length 1234 exceeds maxLen of
+Occurs when the renter has sent more data than expected

+## encoded object exceeded allocation limit by
+Occurs when the renter has sent more data than expected

 # Generic Communication Errors
 The errors below will make up most of the log lines.
 They are safe to ignore for the most part, but are included for completeness.